 Abstract

-Dietary fibers are generally though to benefit intestinal health.
-Their impact on the composition and metabolic function of the gut microbiove, however, vary greatly from individual to individual.
+Dietary fibers are generally thought to benefit intestinal health.
+Their impacts on the composition and metabolic function of the gut microbiome, however, vary greatly from individual to individual.
 Previous research showed that each individual’s response to fibers depends on their baseline gut microbiome, but the ecology driving microbiota remodeling during fiber intake remained unclear.
-Here, we studied the long-term dynamics of gut microbiome and short-chain fatty acids (SCFAs) in isogenic mice with distinct microbiota baselines fed with the fermentable dietary fiber inulin compared with the non-fermentable fiber cellulose.
-Inulin produced a rapid response followed by a gradual stabilization to a new equilibria, and those dynamics were baseline-dependent.
-We parameterized an ecology model from the time series data, which revealed a group of bacteria whose growth increases in response to inulin, and whose the baseline abundance and interspecies competition explains the baseline-dependence of microbiome density and community composition dynamics.
-We show that the production of SCFAs, such as propionate can be predicted by the levels of inuline responders, but fecal levels of other metabolites could not be predicted due to their large variation among individuals.
-Finally, we showed that our methods and findings are generalizable to dietary resistant starch.
+Here, we studied the long-term dynamics of gut microbiome and short-chain fatty acids (SCFAs) in isogenic mice with distinct microbiota baselines fed with the fermentable fiber inulin compared to the non-fermentable fiber cellulose.
+Inulin produced generally rapid, yet baseline-specific, responses followed by gradual stabilization to new equilibria.
+We parameterized an ecology model from the time series data, revealing a group of bacteria whose growth significantly increases in response to inulin, and whose baseline abundance and intertaxa competition explain the observed dynamics of microbiome density and community composition.
+The production of SCFAs, such as propionate, is associated with these inuline responders, but fecal levels of these metabolites could not be accurately predicted due to their large variation among individuals.
+Finally, our methods and major findings are generalizable to dietary resistant starch.
 This study emphasizes the importance of ecological modeling to understand microbiome responses to dietary changes and the need for personalized interventions.

 Keywords: gut microbiome, dietary fiber, ecological dynamics, short-chain fatty acids, baseline-dependent dependence, generalized Lotka-Volterra model